arghsenic/arghsenic/README.md

 > i'm often active when playing, you're free to come up and talk to me. whispering is also okay if you're shy.

-> i don't play on weekends much because that's when everyone gets online and it lags my laptop out like crazy.
+> i don't play on weekends or holidays much, because that's when everyone gets online and it lags my laptop out like crazy.

 > i don't care for tt/td, copying, or inspiration. do whatever you want.